 Intermittent fasting with a non-eating window of at least 18 hours can help with microbiome and gut lining repair as it provides an opportunity for your gut to rest and rehabilitate between the sequences of food arriving.
 It also promotes autophagy where the body can replace proteins, replace damaged cells and run a general maintenance program.
 An easy way to do this is to finish dinner by about 6pm and then only consume water, coffee, or tea until noon the next day.

-For more information about the suggested lifestyle changes and “Taking back your health” with diet as medicine, take a look at my blog page, www.takebackyrhealth.com There you will find a link to my book on Amazon here.
+For more information about the suggested lifestyle changes and “Taking back your health” with diet as medicine, take a look at my blog page, www.takebackyrhealth.com There you will find a link to my e-book and paperback on Amazon here.

 Regards George Elder.